There is a thought that stalks some believers like a patient predator, and it always picks the moment your defenses are thinnest:

 Read the chain.
 Foreknew.
 Predestined.
 Called.
 Justified.
 Glorified.
 Five links.
 Not one link says "might."
 Not one link says "if you hold on."
 Every link is a completed action.
 God foreknew — done.
 Predestined — done.
 Called — done.
 Justified — done.
 Glorified — done.
 Paul uses the past tense for a future event because in God's economy, it's already finished.
 The chain is unbreakable because every link was forged by God, not by you.

-If God chose you before the foundation of the world — and the fact that you care about this question is evidence that He did — then your salvation is not hanging by the thread of your faith.
-Your salvation is held by the hand of God.
+If God chose you before the foundation of the world, then your salvation is not hanging by the thread of your faith.
+It is held by the hand of God.
 And His hand does not slip.

 JOHN 10:28-29